.POTM File Extension

 A POTM file is a macro-enabled presentation template created by Microsoft PowerPoint, a program used for creating slide show presentations.
 It contains default images, slide templates, macros, and formatting.
 POTM files are used to create multiple .PPTM files with the same formatting and macro settings.

-The average PowerPoint user will most likely never come across a POTM file because it is used to save presentations with more functionality than a typical user needs.
-It supports the use of macros, which are script-like functions that are used to automate repetitive tasks and is used as a template for reproducing styles of templates.
+The average PowerPoint user will most likely never come across a POTM file because it is used to save templates with more functionality than a typical user needs.
+It supports the use of macros, which are script-like functions used to automate repetitive tasks.

 You can record macros in PowerPoint that can be replayed to complete a task and assign them to a button in PowerPoint or keystroke, which allows you to conveniently run the series of steps.
-To record a macro, select.
+To record a macro, select View → Macros.

 If you are simply looking to create basic presentations you can save them as .PPTX files.
 However, if you are looking to create a template that supports macros, you can save your presentation as a POTM file.